litestar-org/litestar/docs/usage/1-route-handlers.md

 While the handler decorators discussed above wrap a function or method, it's the job of that function or method to handle the request.
 To this end it needs access to various data that is part of the request.
-This data will be injected into the function by StarLite based on the names of the kwargs and their typings.
+This data will be injected into the function by Starlite based on the names of the kwargs and their typings.

 ### Path Parameters